 Peer specialists help others find hope and healing.
-The Wisconsin Department of Health Services certifies two types of peer specialists.
+We certify two types of peer specialists.

 - Certified peer specialist: An individual with experience in the mental health and substance use services system trained to provide support to others struggling to find a path to recovery.

-- Certified parent peer specialist: A parent with experience raising a child with behavioral health challenges trained to utilize their experience navigating services in support of other parents.
+- Certified parent peer specialist: An individual with experience raising a child with behavioral health challenges trained to utilize their experience navigating services in support of other parents.

-Certification is awarded after successful completion of an in-person training and passage of an exam.
+Certification is awarded after successful completion of a training course and passage of an exam.